Vinit21592/End-to-End-MultiPDF-ChatBot/README.md

 pip install -r requirements.txt
 ```

-### Create a '.env' file in the root directory and add your Pinecone credentials as follows:
+### Create a `.env` file in the root directory and add your Pinecone credentials as follows:

 ```ini
 PINECONE_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"